Estebatron/Estebatron/README.md

 - 👋 Hi, I’m Esteban
-- 👀 I’m interested in Artificial Intelligence, Robotics, and POWER
+- 👀 I’m interested in Robotics
-- 🌱 I’m currently learning how to center a Div
-- 💞️ I’m looking to collaborate on Coding projects
-- 📫 How to reach me

 <!---
 Estebatron/Estebatron is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.